krfshft/admintools/README.md

 ![Actions Panel](https://i.imgur.com/gNVbxyo.jpg)
 ![Content Panel](https://i.imgur.com/hAm9lKb.jpg)

 ## * Completeness of this Addon
+As you can see, there is a lot of open space still, that I can fill with buttons.
+That part I expect will happen sooner than later.

-Some aspects of this addon will be completed at a slow pace.
+Some aspects of the data completed at a slow pace.
 For instance, the shop inventory buttons, will only add materials and reagents up to the point in the game where I have played to.
-It will take quite a long time before I've covered all of the game's content at my casual pace.
+It will take quite a long time before I've covered all of the game's content at my extremely slow pace.
 So things on this page marked with an asterisk are things that aren't complete now for all three supported cores (cmangos, azerothcore, praeviuscore).
 I'll accept PRs that complete this stuff it's just not my priority.

-Having said that, I think the part I will likely get to sooner than later is expanding the content panel with more buttons.